-2 Hounds Design loves creating beautiful and stylish products but safety and comfort will always remain our two upmost priorities.
+2 Hounds Design loves creating beautiful and stylish products but safety and comfort will always remain our two utmost priorities.
+Safety and comfort should be top of mind when it comes to choosing the right collar and harness for your dog.
 We use only premium quality materials and every product we ship is thoroughly inspected.
-In order to choose the right style and size collar or Freedom No-Pull Harness for your dog, please read over the descriptions below.
+In order to choose the right style and size collar or Freedom No-Pull Harness for your dog, explore the options we’ve detailed below.

-A martingale collar is commonly referred to as a double loop collar that slips over the dog’s head and does not have a buckle.
+A martingale collar is commonly referred to as a double loop collar.
+This style collar slips over the dog’s head and does not have a buckle.
 A martingale collar is made with two loops.
 The larger loop is adjustable and is the actual “collar”.
 The smaller loop is the martingale or “control loop”.
-The leash attaches to a D-ring on the martingale loop which gently tightens the collar around the dog’s neck when he or she pulls, but only to a limited extent.
+The leash attaches to a D-ring on the martingale loop.
+This gently tightens the collar around the dog’s neck when he or she pulls, but only to a limited extent.
 This type of collar is great if your dog can easily back out of a regular collar.

 A side release collar is a standard quick release buckle collar.
 It is adjustable and should fit snuggly around the dog’s neck while still allowing two fingers to fit comfortably underneath.
 This type of collar is the one most often seen in pet stores.

 A buckle martingale collar is the best of both worlds.
-They are wonderful if you want to use a martingale but your dog has a large head compared with their neck size.
+They are perfect if your dog has a large head compared with their neck size.
 You put it on like a regular buckle collar yet you still have the benefit of the martingale control loop.

-A tag collar is the best option if you are looking for an everyday collar that your dog will wear all of the time.
+A tag collar is the best option if you are looking for an everyday collar.
 They slip on over the head and are then adjusted to stay in place.
 Their purpose is for identification.
 We recommend using flat tags which you can order directly through us.
-This type of collar is more comfortable for the dog because it doesn’t have a buckle and safer than a martingale because it won’t tighten if he or she gets caught on something in the home or yard.
+This type of collar is more comfortable for the dog because it doesn’t have a buckle.
+It is also safer than a martingale because it won’t tighten if it gets caught on something.

 Italian Greyhounds and other very small breeds most often need an XS collar, which is adjustable from 7-11 inches.
 The very small breeds do best with a 5/8” or 1” wide Martingale Collar.
 We don’t recommend buckle martingale collars for dogs this small because the buckle reduces the amount of adjustability.